darthidi0t/f5-waap-training/lab4/updateHttpLB.rst

-Update HTTP Load Balancer on Volterra Regional Edge
+Update HTTP Load Balancer on Distributed Cloud Regional Edge
 =====================================================

-We will now update the HTTP load balancer that we previously created to connect to the "Private Endpoint" via the VoltMesh node that is deployed in the AWS lab environment.
+We will now update the HTTP load balancer that we previously created to connect to the "Private Endpoint" via the Cloud Mesh node that is deployed in the AWS lab environment.

 .. image:: ../_static/testdrive-volterra-waf-hybrid-vip.png